🛩️ Product groups

 Anyone in the product group can initiate an air guitar session.

 An air guitar session may be needed before the next feature fest.
-In this case, the product group PM will prioritize the user story.
+In this case, the Product Designer will prioritize the user story.

 Air guitar sessions are timeboxed to ensure they are fast and focused.
 Documentation from this process may inform future user stories and can be invaluable when revisiting the idea at a later stage.
 While the air guitar process is exploratory in nature, it should be thorough enough to provide meaningful insights and data for future decision-making.